-It is expected to reduce discharges into the River Avon by up to three-quarters, while preventing flooding of nearby properties.
+It is expected to reduce discharges into the River Avon by up to three-quarters, while preventing flooding of pearby properties while preventing flooding of nearby properties.

 The tank then gradually returns the water to the sewer system for onward travel to a water recycling centre to be treated and safely returned to the environment.